The ECA Development Team

 Why we do this work

-The first part explores how people find the Buddha to be an inspirational figure, and why it is important to keep our Buddhist Centres thriving.
+In each of these three, the first part explores how people find the Buddha to be an inspirational figure, and why it is important to keep our Buddhist Centres thriving.

 In the second part, members of our community talk about how their practice of the Dharma has deepened over time, and also on their attitudes to death and dying.